 2. Talk to knowledgeable real estate broker about market value, closing costs, possible net proceeds from sale, and market timing.
 More planning will make for better decisions and less drastic decisions.

 3. Talk to your CPA and/or tax advisor about the tax consequences of a sale.
-Estimate about 8% for costs of sale as a seller.
+Estimate about 8% for transaction costs as a seller.
 You will need a rough estimate of possible sale price, your purchase price, and depreciation amount, if any.

-5. Pay attention to how you react when you drive by your property and/or think about it.
+5. Pay attention to how you feel when you drive by your property.
 If you would rather not be responsible for it, consider selling.